 It goes without saying that it's ultimately your responsibility to ensure that such enclosures are sturdy and capable to withstand your dog's determination.

 An Ounce of Prevention. . .

 As the saying goes, an ounce of prevention is worth a pound of cure.
 Preventing your dog from harming your rabbit is important.
-You owe it to your rabbit keeping him safe and ensuring his emotional wellbeing.
+You owe it to your rabbit to keep him safe and ensure his emotional wellbeing.